Understand how to generate document/PDF every time a request is submitted.

 Go to Google Docs and start a new document:

-Every Google Docs template has 2 types of fields: Standard Fields and Matching Question Fields.
+Every Google Docs template has two types of fields: Standard Fields and Matching Question Fields.

 - <<Form Name>> is the name of your Google Forms (e.g. Leave Request).